modularity-group/config-site-template/readme.md

-# config-site-template [work in progress]
+# config-site-template

 This module builds on WordPress and Modularity.

-Renders the frontend HTML template with header, footer and all content types.
+Renders the frontend HTML template with header, footer, page, search, blog, post & 404.

 ---

-Version: 1.2.5 [wip]
+Version: 1.3.0 [work in progress]

 Authors: Ben & Matze @ https://modularity.group